3box/3box-js/README.md

 <a name="module_idUtils.verifyClaim"></a>

 #### idUtils.verifyClaim ⇒ <code>Object</code>
-Verify a claim and return its content
+Verify a claim and return its content.
-See https://github.com/uport-project/did-jwt/ for more details
+See https://github.com/uport-project/did-jwt/ for more details.

 **Kind**: static property of [<code>idUtils</code>](#module_idUtils)
 **Returns**: <code>Object</code> - The validated claim